fastforwardlabs/blog/content/posts/2021-06-09-deep-metric-learning-for-signature-verification.md

 First, we have used dimensionality reduction techniques (UMAP) to visualize embeddings for each signature in our test set.
 We expect that signatures from the same author are clustered together; we also expect that skilled forgeries are close to originals but separated from the cluster of the associated genuine signature.

 ![](/images/hugo/metricblog/smallresnetembedding.jpg)
 ##### Figure 13.
-Visualization of UMAP embeddings (2 dimensions) produced by our best model for signatures in our test set.
-In general, we see that embeddings for forgeries are in the same region as their corresponding genuine signatures but still separated. ✅
+Visualization of UMAP embeddings (2 dimensions) for signatures in our test set.
+In general, we see that embeddings for forgeries are in the same region as their corresponding genuine signatures but still separated.

 ###  Visualization of distance metrics
 In this sanity check, we construct image pairs (positive and negative) pairs and compute the distance between embeddings produced by our model, for each pair.
 We expect that the density of distances between positive pairs is close to zero (with some variation to account for user error), but more spread out toward 1 for negative pairs.